 After all, the Bose ProFlight Series 2 is an in-ear model.

-Although that maximizes comfort, it also limits the platforms where this set would be appropriate.
+Although that maximizes comfort, it also limits the appropriate platforms for this set.
 This loss of versatility bumped this fine piece of equipment down to the runner-up position in our ranking.

 Having got that disclaimer out of the way, this is a remarkable set.

 The Proflight Series 2 is the successor to the Series 1, which was widely celebrated when it first entered the pilot headset market.
-The Series 2 has taken its predecessor further by leaps and bounds in almost all respects.
+In almost all respects, Series 2 has taken its predecessor further by leaps and bounds.

 The cord has also been improved over the Series 1, making it lighter, thinner, and less likely to tug at the wearer’s head.